duaneodom/rclink4g/docs/README.md

 secure TCP/IP link provided by the cellular modem and the mesh VPN.
 The companion computer also listens to a user specified servo channel to allow you to change video resolutions, video framerates and to take high resolution snapshots from your own RC transmitter.
-All of the user configurable settings along with system logs and a snapshot library are available through a web interface on the companion computer.
+All of the user configurable settings along with the boot log, system logs and a snapshot library are available through a web interface on the companion computer.